Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 {\bf Class 7}

-In rare decays $K_L\to\pi^0l^+l^-$ and $B \to X_s l^+l^-$ semileptonic operators in (\ref{9V}) are involved.
+In rare decays $K_L\to\pi^0\ell^+\ell^-$ and $B \to X_s \ell^+\ell^-$ semileptonic operators in (\ref{9V}) are involved.
 In addition to these operators also current-current non-leptonic operators (\ref{O1}) and QCD penguin operators in (\ref{O2}) and (\ref{O3}) have to be taken into account.
-The electroweak penguins and magnetic penguins turn out to be irrelevant in $K_L\to\pi^0l^+l^-$ but the magnetic penguins have to be included in $B \to X_s l^+l^-$.
+The electroweak penguins and dipole penguins turn out to be irrelevant in $K_L\to\pi^0\ell^+\ell^-$ but the dipole penguins have to be included in $B \to X_s \ell^+\ell^-$.

 The new feature is that although the operator $Q_{9V}$ has no anomalous dimension by itself it mixes with the operators $Q_1-Q_6$ and consequently a $7\times 7$ anomalous dimension matrix has to be considered.
-The resulting structure of the coefficient $C_{9V}$ is then \be C_{9V}= \ord (\frac{1}{\alpha_s})+ F(x) +\tilde 1_{\rm QCD}+ \ord(\alpha_s). \ee Consequently the structure is similar to Class 3 but at the NLO level in this case heavy quark mass dependence enters.
+The resulting structure of the coefficient $C_{9V}$ is then \be C_{9V}= \ord (\frac{1}{\alpha_s})+ F(x_t) +\tilde 1_{\rm QCD}+ \ord(\alpha_s). \ee Consequently the structure is similar to Class 3 but at the NLO level in this case heavy quark mass dependence enters.

 The operator $Q_{10 A}$ has no anomalous dimension and similarly to operators in (\ref{10V}) and (\ref{11V}) does not mix with anybody.
 Therefore its Wilson coefficient has the structure in (\ref{E1}).
-Evidently this operator enters the amplitude for $K_L\to\pi^0l^+l^-$ at the NLO level.
+Evidently this operator enters the amplitude for $K_L\to\pi^0\ell^+\ell^-$ at the NLO level.

-In the case of $B \to X_s l^+l^-$ the situation is complicated by the presence of magnetic operators but the structure of the corresponding Wilson coefficients $C_{9V}$ and $C_{10A}$ is the same.
+In the case of $B \to X_s \ell^+\ell^-$ the situation is complicated by the presence of dipole operators but the structure of the corresponding Wilson coefficients $C_{9V}$ and $C_{10A}$ is the same.
 The $\ord(\alpha_s)$ corrections to the penguin and box diagram relevant for the NNLO evaluation of $B \to X_s l^+l^-$ rate have been calculated in \cite{Bobeth:1999ww}.

-The QCD calculations of $K_L\to\pi^0l^+l^-$ and $B \to X_s l^+l^-$ are described in Sections 7 and 8 respectively and the relevant references are collected in Table~\ref{TAB5}.
+The QCD calculations of $K_L\to\pi^0l^+l^-$ and $B \to X_s l^+l^-$ are described in Sections~\ref{sec:7} and \ref{sec:8} respectively and the relevant references are collected in Table~\ref{TAB5}.

 {\bf Class 8}